VILLASframework/documentation/docs/node/tuning.md

 For minimum latency several kernel and driver settings can be optimized.
 A [PREEMPT_RT patched Linux](https://rt.wiki.kernel.org/index.php/Main_Page) kernel is recommended.
-Precompiled kernels for Fedora can be found here: http://ccrma.stanford.edu/planetccrma/software/
+Pre-compiled kernels for Fedora can be found here: http://ccrma.stanford.edu/planetccrma/software/

 1. Tune overall system performance for real-time:
   1. Install a `PREEMPT_RT` patched Linux kernel.